-Let’s face it, the sun has been producing energy for billions of years.
-Here’s the history of its use by humanity.
+Let’s face it, the sun has been producing solar power energy for billions of years.
+Now we have the technology to capture it.
+So here’s the history of its use by humanity.

-Solar energy is the light and heat from the Sun.
-It also has been harnessed by humans since ancient times.
+Solar power energy is the light and heat from the Sun.
+Technology also has been harnessed by humans since ancient times.
 Thereby using a range of ever-evolving technologies.
-Solar power technologies also provide electrical generation by means of heat engines or photovoltaics.
+Solar power technology also provide electrical generation by means of heat engines or photovoltaics.
 Once converted, its uses are only limited by human ingenuity.
 A partial list of solar applications includes:

 Potable water via distillation and disinfection